liqixi842-ui/USISBrainv42fixed-1/replit.md

 # Overview

-USIS Brain v3 is an intelligent AI market analysis orchestration system designed for real-time market data integration and intelligent synthesis.
-It leverages a 6-model collaboration (Claude, DeepSeek, GPT-4, Gemini, Perplexity, Mistral) to understand natural language intent (premarket, intraday, postmarket, diagnose, news) and coordinate specialized AI agents.
-The system provides scene-aware content depth and delivers dual output styles: a warm conversational tone for private chats and professional team commentary for groups.
+USIS Brain v3.1 is an intelligent AI market analysis orchestration system with a **three-tier architecture** designed for real-time market data integration and intelligent synthesis.
+The system features an advanced orchestrator that evaluates request complexity and dynamically selects optimal AI model combinations for cost efficiency.
+It leverages up to 9 AI models (including 6-model collaboration: Claude, DeepSeek, GPT-4, Gemini, Perplexity, Mistral, plus optional Claude Opus and OpenAI o1 for complex scenarios) to understand natural language intent (premarket, intraday, postmarket, diagnose, news, meta, casual) and coordinate specialized AI agents.
+The system provides scene-aware content depth, intelligent cost tracking, and delivers dual output styles: a warm conversational tone for private chats and professional team commentary for groups.
 It is built for deployment on Replit's Autoscale platform with minimal dependencies.

 # User Preferences